lzeynab/ComnetsEmu/README.md

 ## Install Necessary Packages on Ubuntu

 To set up your Ubuntu guest machine, you need to install some essential packages.
 Follow these steps:
-Follow these instructions to install Docker Engine on your Ubuntu guest machine

 ### 1. Update Package List